History of Limerick: Celtic Tiger

 The seemingly sudden economic growth of the 1990s, termed the Celtic Tiger, making Ireland one of the richest countries in the world, had deep foundations stretching back through the 1980s and 1970s.
 Shipping in Shannon estuary was developed extensively during the period with more than two billion pounds investment.
 A tanker terminal at Foynes and an oil jetty at Shannon Airport were built.
 In 1982 a massive alumina extraction plant was built at Aughinish.
 Now, 60,000-ton cargo vessels carry raw bauxite from West African mines to the plant, where it is refined to alumina.
 This is then exported to Canada, where it is further refined to aluminium.
 In 1985, a huge power plant began operating at Moneypoint, fed by regular visits by 150,000-tonne tankers.
 European Economic Community funding was poured into infrastructure.
 Industrial estates at Raheen and Plassey (Castletroy), and energetic government intervention, brought in numerous foreign firms, notably Analog Devices, Wang Laboratories and Dell Computers.
-A science and engineering focused third-level college called NIHE, Limerick, elevated in 1989 to university status as the University of Limerick, and the establishment of Limerick Institute of Technology, furthered the area's reputation as Ireland's Silicon Valley.
-Thomond College of Education, Limerick was a successful teacher training college and was integrated into the university in 1991.
+A science and engineering focused third-level college called NIHE, Limerick, elevated in 1989 to university status as the University of Limerick, and the establishment of Limerick Institute of Technology (now the Technological University of the Shannon) furthered the area's reputation as Ireland's Silicon Valley.
+Thomond College of Education, Limerick was a successful teacher training college and was integrated into LIT (now TUS) in 1991.

-In 1996, the city had a brief moment of world attention when the Irish writer Frank McCourt published Angela's Ashes for which he won the Pulitzer prize.
+In 1996, the city had a brief moment of world attention when the Irish writer Frank McCourt published Angela's Ashes for which he won the Pulitzer Prize.
 The book tells of the author's childhood in a rundown and dirty slum of the 1930s and 40s, In 1999, it was made into a feature film.
 The slums spoken of in the book had long since been removed, and local people were embarrassed by the sudden unflattering discussion of the city.
 When McCourt wrote the book's sequel, 'Tis, it was answered with the locally written Tisn't, which painted a better face on the city.

 The appearance of the city has been undergoing a gradual face-lift: two new bridges over the Shannon, and a newly opened tunnel complete the orbital road; many of the older buildings have been replaced, some controversially such as the ancient Cruises Hotel (see Architecture of Limerick).
 Former city architect, Jim Barrett, led the way in turning Limerick around to face the river.
-Ireland's third tallest building, the 58 m Riverpoint, was completed in 2006 near Steamboat Quay, an area of fashionable restaurants overlooking the Shannon.
+Ireland's third tallest building, the 58 m Riverpoint, was completed in 2008 near the Bishop's Quay, overlooking the Shannon.
 The new wealth not only halted the high levels of emigration chronic through the 1980s, but led to the first large-scale immigration for centuries.
 The city now boasts a Russian delicatessen, a Chinese supermarket and several South Asian, African and Caribbean food shops.
 Near the Crescent Shopping Centre, and down the road from the LDS Church, is Limerick's first Mosque.